theheking/intro-to-r/content/2_datatypes.md

 > Exercise
 > --------
 >
-> Let's check the dimensions using the `dim` command or `attibutes`.
+> Let's check the dimensions using the `dim` command or `attributes`.
 What is the difference between the outputs of both commands?
 > ```
 > attributes(x)
 > dim(x)